Maysha-Khanom-Moon/ph__36.5__local-storage/README.md

 * Local Storage does not works on Local machine, it only works on browser
 * so you js file connect with html file and go live

+##### how we will store user information inside the local storage
+- as a object
+- starting ta hobe as a empty object
+- object ----- JOSN.stringify(object) -----> string ----- JSON.perse(string) -----> object